-Norms and Values :Concept, Characteristics & Classification
+Norms and Values : Concept, Characteristics & Classification

 Norms are the very foundation of social structure and therefore it is an important area of analysis in sociology.
 The primary task of sociology is find out the sources of social order that society exhibits.
 Norms are the source of social order.
 It is generally known as the standards of group behavior.
 The term social norm firstly used by Muzafer Sherif in his book entitled as The Psychology of Social Norms (1936).
 He used the term for first time to describe the common standards or ideas which guide members in all established groups.
 Social norms simply mean a group shared standards of behavior or expected modes of behavior.
+They are based on social values.
+It is a pattern setting limits on individual behavior.
 It is generally the blueprints for behavior.
 Norms determine guide, control and predict human behavior.
 Sociologists differently define norms which are given below:-